Sporting Art by Snaffles Lionel Edwards Cecil Aldin Alfred Munnings Tom Carr and Gilbert Holiday

 William Lionel Wyllie

-The William Wyllie Etchings, Prints and Pictures below represent a small selection of the many works available by William Lionel Wyllie.
-If you cannot see the W L Wyllie etching or print that you’re looking for then please contact us on 07889 800857
+The William Lionel Wyllie maritime, yachting, boat or shipping etchings, Prints and pictures below represent a small selection of the many works available by William Wyllie.
+If you cannot see the original W L Wyllie etching or print that you’re looking for then please contact us on 07889 800857

 William Lionel Wyllie (often simply W L Wyllie) (London 5 July 1851 – 6 April 1931 London) was a prolific English painter and artist of maritime themes in both oils and watercolours.He has been described as “the most distinguished marine artist of his day.”His work is in the Tate, the Royal Academy, the Imperial War Museum, the National Maritime Museum and many other institutions around the world.
 Read More